microsoft/vscode-docs/docs/containers/quickstart-node.md

 1. Select `Node.js` when prompted for the application platform
 1. Select either `Yes` or `No` when prompted to include Docker Compose files

-   > The Docker Compose files are optional and not used for debugging the application within a container, so either choice is ok.
+   > The Docker Compose files are optional and not used for debugging the application within a container, so either is a valid choice.

 1. Enter `3000` when prompted for the application port

-The extension will create the `Dockerfile` and `.dockerignore` files.
-If Docker Compose files are included, they will be generated as well.
-Finally, the extension will create a set of **VS Code tasks** for building and running the container (in both debug- and release-configurations), and a **debugging configuration** for launching the container in debug mode.
+The extension will create `Dockerfile` and `.dockerignore` files.
+If you elected to include Docker Compose files, `docker-compose.yml` and `docker-compose.debug.yml` will be generated as well.
+Finally, the extension will create a set of **VS Code tasks** in `.vscode/tasks.json` for building and running the container (in both debug- and release-configurations) and a **launch debug configuration** in `.vscode/launch.json` for debugging the service within the container.

 ## Start the application